6 Best Cat Litters for Odor Control in 2024

 Are scented cat litters a better choice for controlling odors?

-Not really.
 Scented cat litters can mask odors, but they may not be suitable for all cats, especially those with sensitive noses.
-We recommend avoiding scented litter as it can cause your cat to avoid litter box.
-Instead, look for unscented clumping litters with added deodorizers, and scoop everyday.
+We recommend choosing a naturally-scented or unscented litter instead of a heavily perfumed litter made with artificial fragrances and concentrated oils.
+Strongly-scented litters can cause your cat to avoid the litter box.
+Instead, look for naturally-scented or unscented clumping litters with added deodorizers, and scoop every day.

 Can I use household items like baking soda for natural odor control in the cat litter box?